-UK national parks – those one-stop-shops for beautiful places and great big breathing spaces.
-We’re lucky enough to have more than 60 properties in UK national parks.
+National parks – those one-stop-shops for beautiful places and great big breathing spaces.
+We’re lucky enough to have more than 60 properties in the amazing national parks dotted around England and Wales.
 What’s more, we know the best places, the best views and the best food to enjoy in each of them, and would you believe it – we’ve written it all down for you here.
-These are our top picks for some of our best loved UK national parks (and we’d love to hear yours!
-Get in touch at [email protected]

 Marvels of mother nature: Wasdale Valley

-One of the wildest and most remote areas of the Lake District, Wasdale is a beautiful valley dominated at its head by the behemoths of the Lakes; Great Gable and Scafell Pike.
-Wastwater lake is the deepest lake in England and it’s steeply screed banks make it one of the most dramatic.
-The view from YHA Wasdale Hall forms the basis of the iconic Lake District National Park logo.
+One of the wildest and most remote areas of the park, Wasdale is a beautiful valley dominated at its head by the behemoths of the Lakes, Great Gable and Scafell Pike.
+Wastwater is the deepest lake in England and its steeply screed banks make it one of the most dramatic.
+The view from YHA Wasdale Hall forms the basis of the iconic Lake District national park logo and was once voted Britain’s favourite view.

 YHA Helvellyn sits (you guessed it) at the base of the towering fell, Helvellyn.
-Striding Edge is the most dramatic route to the summit, famed for its spectacular views and adrenaline-inducing exposure along its narrow walkways.
-This one really is a challenge, it’s only for confident, able hill-walkers who don’t mind heights.
+Striding Edge is the most dramatic route to the summit, famed for its spectacular views and adrenaline-inducing exposure along its narrow walkways, making it the perfect adventure to enjoy when you visit the hostel.
+This one really is a challenge, it’s only for confident, able hillwalkers who don’t mind heights.

 Delicacies to sample: Kendal Mint Cake